 Another reason for broccoli’s appreciable health-beneficial qualities is its phytonutrient content.

 The broccoli family is also rich in polyphenols, including phenolic acids and flavonoids.
-Some of these compounds found in broccoli are chlorogenic, gentisic, ferulic, and sinapic acids (5).
+Some of the major phenolics found in broccoli are chlorogenic, gentisic, ferulic, and sinapic acids (8).
+Some of the predominant flavanols are quercetin and kaempferol (5).
 All of these chemicals contain strong antioxidant qualities that can reduce cell damage.